guettli/subx/README.md

 This is handy if you do "one shot" calling of subprocesses.

+Since Python 3.5 the subprocess module has the method [run()](https://docs.python.org/3.5/library/subprocess.html#subprocess.run) which returns a datastructure [CompletedProcess](https://docs.python.org/3.5/library/subprocess.html#subprocess.CompletedProcess).
+This means the `subx` library is not needed any more.

 ## Why?

 If subx fails, you get a meaningful exception message that helps you.